PaperTurtle/handpickd/README.md

    <img src="https://img.shields.io/badge/-MySQL-4479A1?style=for-the-badge&logoColor=white&logo=mysql" alt="MySQL" />
 </div>

 Handpickd is a community-driven platform that celebrates creativity and craftsmanship.
-This marketplace is a school project built with Laravel that provides a space for artisans to showcase their handmade goods and for enthusiasts to discover unique, handcrafted items.
+Our marketplace provides a space for artisans to showcase their handmade goods and for enthusiasts to discover unique, handcrafted items.
+Built as a school project using Laravel, Alpine.js, and MySQL, Handpickd is a testament to the power of community and craftsmanship.

 ## 📖 Table of Contents